jpskelly/jpskelly/README.md

 Experienced IT Professional

 Motivated, personable IT professional with multiple college degrees and a successful record of resolving mission critical IT problems for large businesses.
 Talent for quickly mastering new technology.
 Able to demystify complex IT issues for non-technical people.
 Accustomed to handling sensitive, confidential records, including ITAR, PII, HIPAA and PCI-DSS.

-Flexible and versatile easily transcends cultural differences, work effectively with global resources.
+Flexible and versatile able to transcend cultural differences, work effectively with global resources.
 Excellent team-building skills.

 ## 🛠 Technology Stack